FilippoGib/Chess_Engine/README.md

 ### 1. Multi-Layer Perceptron (MLP)
 * **Status:** **Complete**
 * **File:** `Chess_Engine_MLP.ipynb`
-* **Description:** A baseline model that takes a flattened board representation as input.
-This simple, fully-connected network serves as a "hello world" for chess AI and establishes a performance baseline.
+* **Description:** A simple model that takes a flattened board representation as input.
+This is the simplest possible model and it is used to set the minimum performance baseline.

 ### 2. Convolutional Neural Network (CNN)
 * **Status:** **In Progress**